matteocedroni/LockedLauncher/readme.md

 # Description

 Locked Launcher is a simple launch wrapper with block input feature.
-Thought for game emulator frontends, it will launch a process while blocking input from mouse and keyboard.
+Thought for game emulator frontends, it will launch a process while blocking inputs from mouse and keyboard.

 Unwanted inputs sent during launch phase may prevent target emulator to show properly.
 Inspired by the same feature found in [Big Blue Frontend](https://sites.google.com/site/bigbluefrontend/features), I decided to write a wrapper that can be used by any frontend.